-The conclusion first.
-Nadella said companies shouldn't just use AI.
+Nadella's argument is that companies shouldn't just use AI.
 They should build a "learning loop" that keeps spinning and compounds like a snowball.
-This isn't only about companies.
-The exact same thing applies to you.
-You can hand off the work, but you can never hand off the learning.Only people who own a learning loop keep getting stronger in the age of AI.
+The same logic holds for one person.
+You can hand off the work, but you can never hand off the learning.Only the people who own a learning loop keep getting stronger as AI takes over more tasks.

 Nadella's post in 3 minutes, with every hard word translated